This blog contains the most recent articles from this web site.

 If you wanted to give, you put money in the box.
 Then they collected the money and delivered it to the Christians in Jerusalem.

 And on a practical level these kind of church fairs don’t usually raise much money anyway.
 They take a LOT of work.
 Usually for a few hundred dollars.
-For sure some of the wealthier Christians in the church could donate that much with no problem.
+I feel certain that some of the wealthier Christians in the church could have donated that much themselves without any problem at all.

 You should read the biographies of people like George Mueller, Hudson Taylor, Francis Schaeffer...
-These guys lived their lives with the principle that if God wants something done, HE will fund it.
-If he doesn’t fund it, he doesn’t want it done.
+These guys lived their lives with the principle that if God wants something done, then he will fund it.
+If he doesn’t fund it, then he doesn’t want it done.

 And it always came.